KeyboardKit/website/collections/_features/Images.md

 Image.keyboardEmail
 ```

-The images are prefixed with `keyboard`, so typing `Image.keyboard` gives you a list of available images.
+These images are prefixed with `keyboard`, so typing `Image.keyboard` gives you a list of all available images.